bridgecrew-perf4/terraform-intro-2/presentation.md

 - Free[^1] AWS account
 - An editor
 - Internet connection
-- Terraform :smile:
+- Some programs :smile:

 [^1]: Does need a credit card :cry:

 ---

-# Getting the tools
+# ...Funny!
+But which programs? :innocent:

 ## Terraform